- Supports secure connections

 The SMTP client utility is also able to add one or even multiple attachments to a message.
-To add an attachment the argument "-attach" can be used (for multiple attachments use multiple "-attach" arguments) as can be seen in the picture below.
+To add an attachment the argument "-attach" can be used (for multiple attachments use multiple "-attach" arguments).

 The syntax for an attachment is as follows: -attach:"<MIME/type>Path\File.ext<FileName>"